openhabfoundation/openhabfoundation.github.io/blog/_posts/2017-10-22-smarthomeday-ece.md

 excerpt_separator: <!--more-->
 ---

-Similar to every year since 2006, [EclipseCon Europe 2017](https://www.eclipsecon.org/europe2017/) took place end of October in Ludwigsburg, Germany, and it was packed with great talks and content all around the Eclipse universe.
+Similar to every year since 2006, [EclipseCon Europe 2017](https://www.eclipsecon.org/europe2017/) took place at the end of October in Ludwigsburg, Germany, and it was packed with great talks and content all around the Eclipse universe.

 For the first time, there was also a [Smart Home Day](https://www.eclipsecon.org/europe2017/smarthome) colocated on the Sunday before EclipseCon started.
 The Smart Home Day was hosted by the [openHAB Foundation](https://www.openhabfoundation.org/) with [QIVICON by Deutsche Telekom](https://www.qivicon.com/en/) as a sponsor.

 <!--more-->

-The day was all about [Eclipse SmartHome](https://www.eclipse.org/smarthome/), its solutions and expecially its community.
+The day was all about [Eclipse SmartHome](https://www.eclipse.org/smarthome/), its solutions and especially its community.
 There were twelve great presentations over the day and a huge number of core community members attended the day.
 Additionally, live demos and posters about openHAB-related research projects at universities were shown.